-Use: Financial aid administrators use the EFC and other information to determine which students will receive federal student aid authorized under Title IV of the HEA and the amounts they will receive from these programs.
-Students are eligible to receive need-based federal student aid (Federal Pell Grant, FWS, FSEOG, and Federal Direct Subsidized Loans) only if the sum of the EFC and other estimated financial assistance is less than the total cost of attendance (COA).
+Use: Financial aid administrators use the SAI and other information to determine which students will receive federal student aid authorized under Title IV of the HEA and the amounts they will receive from these programs.
+Students are eligible to receive need-based federal student aid (Federal Pell Grant, FWS, FSEOG, and Federal Direct Subsidized Loans) only if the sum of the SAI and other estimated financial assistance is less than the total cost of attendance (COA).
 The COA includes tuition and fees, estimated living expenses, books and educational supplies, transportation to and from the postsecondary institution, and other miscellaneous expenses.

-FAFSA Simplification: The FAFSA Simplification Act, signed into law in December 2020 as part of the Consolidated Appropriations Act of 2021, established changes to the FAFSA and federal need analysis that will become fully effective in the 2024-25 aid year.
-The bill includes changes to the Federal Methodology, as well as the creation of the Student Aid Index (SAI), which will replace the EFC.
-The name change is intended to better reflect the use of EFC as an aid eligibility index rather than an expectation of what a family will contribute to postsecondary expenses.
+FAFSA Simplification: The FAFSA Simplification Act, signed into law in December 2020 as part of the Consolidated Appropriations Act of 2021, established changes to the HEA, the FAFSA, and the federal need analysis that became fully effective in the 2024-25 aid year.
+The bill included changes to the Federal Methodology, as well as the creation of the Student Aid Index (SAI), which replaced the EFC.
+The name change is intended to better reflect the use of that figure as an aid eligibility index rather than an expectation of what a family will contribute to postsecondary expenses.
+It also codified in statute the use of prior-prior year (PPY) income data on the FAFSA, which had been done in practice via executive order since 2016.

 Major changes to the Federal Methodology include the removal of state and other tax income exclusions and the family farm and small business asset exclusion, while adding back into the total income foreign income that was exempt from U.S. tax or for which a foreign tax credit was received.
-Additionally, the SAI calculation will no longer include the total number of household members in college.
-The SAI will be used to determine the type and amount of federal student aid authorized under Title IV of the HEA that students will receive, excluding determinations of minimum and maximum Pell Grant eligibility.
-Automatic maximum and automatic minimum Pell Grant eligibility will be determined by the number of parents in the household as well as family income as a percentage of the federal poverty line.
+Additionally, the SAI calculation no longer provides favorable treatment to families with multiple household members contemporaneously enrolled in college.
+The SAI is used to determine the type and amount of federal student aid authorized under Title IV of the HEA that students will receive, excluding determinations of minimum and maximum Pell Grant eligibility.
+Automatic maximum and automatic minimum Pell Grant eligibility is now determined by the number of parents in the household as well as family income as a percentage of the federal poverty line.
 Independent student tax nonfilers, dependent children of nonfiling parent(s), and students under age 33 whose parent(s) died serving in the armed forces or in the line of duty as a public safety officer will also be eligible to receive the maximum Pell Grant.